 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-Why You’ll Love these Baked Eggs!
+Why You’ll Love these Easy Baked Eggs!

 A woman with long dark hair, wearing earrings and a burgundy top, smiles at the camera in front of a textured, beige background.

 Baked Eggs are one of my go-to delicious breakfast because they’re incredibly easy and always turn out just right.
+We have tested this method a dozen times and they turn out perfect every time!

 It’s the kind of Breakfast that feels special without any extra effort.
 If you like to meal prep your breakfast, then you might like Egg Muffins Recipe, Starbucks Egg Bites Recipe, Boiled Eggs in the Oven and Easy Scrambled Egg Muffins.